youssefmattar/bannerlib/README.md

 This C library output text banners for windows cmd or linux terminal or you can compile it any where you want.

-This lib now can output capital english letters (work in progress to add more letters)
+This lib now can output capital english letters only (work in progress to add more letters)

 This lib has two functions which are